EMichaelC/EMichaelC/README.md

 ## About Me

-Full stack developer with 4+ years of experience.
-Passionate about building with AI.
-I am proficient in Python and typescript.
-I continuously improve my skills to create exceptional products.
-I qualified with a first-class master's degree in physics from Loughborough University in 2019.
+As a Full Stack Developer with over four years of experience, I have a deep passion for crafting solutions using AI.
+My expertise lies in Python and TypeScript, and I am dedicated to honing my skills to deliver outstanding products.
+I earned a first-class Master's degree in Physics from Loughborough University in 2019, further solidifying my technical foundation.

 ## Professional projects I have contributed to: